Feel-ix-343/markdown-oxide/README.md

     - [ ] Unlinked reference
 - [X] Symbols
     - [X] File symbols: Headings and subheadings
-    - [X] Workspace headings: everythign linkable: files, headings, tags, ...
+    - [X] Workspace headings: everything linkable: files, headings, tags, ...
 Like a good search feature
     - [ ] Lists and indented lists
 - [ ] Rename
     - [X] File (cursor must be in the first character of the first line)